-Congratulations to Prince Harry and Meghan Markle on a beautiful wedding!
-While their wedding was paid for by the royal family, most of us have to reach deep into our pockets for a day just as special.
+For some couples, their wedding is paid for by their family.
+But most of us have to reach deep into our own pockets for the big day.

 Fortunately, our lenders could help with short-term loans which can help you plan your magical day.
 We can put you in touch with instalment and payday loan direct lenders – you can apply for loans from £100 to £2,000, to put towards a wedding fund.
 But here at My Financial Broker, we believe in sensible spending.
 If you’re not looking to have a lavish wedding, here’s how to do it on a budget.

 Take time to write down everything that you need to spend money on – from shoes and flowers to the registry office fees.
 Then, set a budget with careful consideration as to how much you can afford.